SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    The length of an ``NSString`` is based on the number of 16-bit code units within the string's UTF-16 representation and not the number of Unicode characters within the string.
+   To reflect this fact,
+   the ``length`` property from ``NSString`` is called ``utf16count`` when it is accessed on a Swift ``String`` value.

+..
+FIXME: the capitalization of utf16count
+   is inconsistent with Cocoa's capitalization approach.
+   Update this section when it is fixed, as per <rdar://problem/17016806>
+   NSString's length property is imported as utf16count, but should be utf16Count.

 .. _StringsAndCharacters_ConcatenatingStringsAndCharacters: